Student Financial Supports:

 For more information on how to apply, application opening date and to check your eligibility visit https://www.uversity.org/

 The 1916 Bursary Fund

 The 1916 Bursary aims to encourage participation by students who are most socio-economically disadvantaged and from groups most under-represented in Higher Education.
 To be eligible for a 1916 Bursary, all applicants must meet, Financial, Priority Group and College Entry eligibility criteria.
 All of the higher education institutions are awarding the bursaries through regional clusters.

 Click here for general information on the 1916 Bursary Fund

 How to Apply?

-To find out more about the 1916 Bursary Fund and how to apply, watch this explainer video.
+To find out more about the 1916 Bursary Fund and how to apply, click here.